-10. .
-Have there been notable changes in the demand for program graduates since the last review ☐ Yes □No If yes, please describe and provide appropriate evidence of graduate demands for your graduates. school and/or w vorkforce 11.
-Have additional steps beyond those already described and implement review been taken to increase enrollments/graduates? ed as a result o f the last □ No • If yes, please describe and provide outcomes of those efforts.
-If no, why not?
-12. How much tuition revenue did the program (not the department) gener two years? ate each year fo r the last 13.
-What are the direct costs of the program (not the department) each year ar for the last tw o years?
-14. Does the program have under-enrolled courses?
-Provide details.
-15. Which program options or concentrations can be consolidated or elimin ated?
-16. Which courses in the program are duplicated in other programs/departs ments?
-17. Assume program is restructured through consolidation (i.e., it will conting program and will absorb another program): make a list of courses that with the program addressed in this review and assign a dollar amount to the a list of courses that will still be taught as part of the general curriculum courses. vould be discont se courses.
-Also inued by provide 18.
-Assume program is restructured to become a minor/concentration of a list of courses that would be discontinued and assign a dollar amount provide a list of courses that will still be taught as part of the general comajor courses. t to those cours es.
-Also 19.
-Assume program is discontinued: make a list of courses that would be c liscontinued and l assign a dollar amount to those courses.
+- 10. Have there been notable changes in the demand for program graduates since the last review? □ Yes □ No - If yes, please describe and provide appropriate evidence of graduate school and/or workforce demands for your graduates. - 11.
+Have additional steps beyond those already described and implemented as a result of the last review been taken to increase enrollments/graduates? - If yes, please describe and provide outcomes of those efforts. - If no, why not? - 12.
+How much tuition revenue did the program (not the department) generate each year for the last two years? - 13.
+What are the direct costs of the program (not the department) each year for the last two years? - 14.
+Does the program have under-enrolled courses?
+Provide details. - 15.
+Which program options or concentrations can be consolidated or eliminated? - 16.
+Which courses in the program are duplicated in other programs/departments? - 17.
+Assume program is restructured through consolidation (i.e., it will continue as a degreeawarding program and will absorb another program): make a list of courses that would be discontinued by the program addressed in this review and assign a dollar amount to those courses.
+Also provide a list of courses that will still be taught as part of the general curriculum, as opposed to major courses. - 18.
+Assume program is restructured to become a minor/concentration of another program: make a list of courses that would be discontinued and assign a dollar amount to those courses.
+Also provide a list of courses that will still be taught as part of the general curriculum, as opposed to major courses. - 19.
+Assume program is discontinued: make a list of courses that would be discontinued and assign a dollar amount to those courses.
 Also provide a list of courses that will still be taught as part of the general curriculum, as opposed to major courses.

-- 20. For each of the following scenarios 1) consolidation, 2) move to minor/concentration, and 3) discontinued, calculate and provide the saving estimates for the following: - o Space - Courses - o Human Resources: Redirecting/reallocating partial FTE from program direction and advising responsibilities to teaching/scholarship/service.
+- 20. For each of the following scenarios 1) consolidation, 2) move to minor/concentration, and 3) discontinued, calculate and provide the saving estimates for the following: - o Space - Courses - Human Resources: Redirecting/reallocating partial FTE from program direction and advising responsibilities to teaching/scholarship/service.